Academic Regulations and Policies

 A student who wishes to raise the grade of a specific course may repeat the same course.
 Both courses and grades will appear on all official transcripts.
 However, credit is only earned once.
 The lower grade will not be calculated as part of the semester’s GPA nor the overall GPA.
 All repeated courses are counted in the number of student’s attempted credits, but cannot be counted toward full-time enrollment status for the semester in which the repeated course is taken, unless the student is retaking a course in which she received a failing grade.
 Students will be allowed to repeat a course provided the student will then remain within the time frame required for satisfactory academic progress.

 Class performance is considered in determining a student’s final grade in a course.
 Attendance is an integral element of course performance.
 The instruction and guidance offered in the classroom is the cornerstone of a student’s education.
 While there is no formal attendance policy at WITS, students are expected to attend all class and laboratory sessions.
 Faculty factor attendance into the class performance element of the final grade.
 Classroom participation, another aspect of class performance, is expected and encouraged in order to facilitate the integration of independently prepared assignments with the subject matter covered in the classroom.
 Specific grading and class performance guidelines are found in the syllabus of each course.

 Students are responsible for all material, assignments or exams missed during absences.
 Students who anticipate prolonged absences should inform their respective faculty member(s) and the Menaheles (Kodesh courses) and/or the Academic Dean (General Studies courses).

-Missed Exams and Late Assignments
+Make-Up Exams and Late Work

 The official academic records of all students, past and present, are maintained in the Office of the Registrar.
 The official transcript contains identifying information, a complete record of all coursework, transfer credits, academic status and any degrees or certificates granted.
 The transcript is retained as a permanent record of WITS.